-General Liability, Fire and Other Damage and Non-proportional Casualty business represent over 96% of the Company's net technical provisions.
+General Liability, Fire and Other Damage and Non-proportional Casualty business represent over 97% of the Company's net technical provisions.
 The main methods and assumptions applied in the calculation of the technical provisions for these segments are described in Section D.2 above.
-All assumptions are applied in a consistent manner for each line of business although the underlying values may differ by line (e.g. there is a higher discount benefit in General Liability compared to Fire and Other Damage as claims in General Liability take longer to settle and the timing of future premium cashflows).
+All assumptions are applied in a consistent manner for each line of business although the underlying values may differ by line.